Dudhope Castle: Redevelopment

 The castle passed to the corporation of Dundee who made an attempt to demolish the castle in 1958.
-In the years 1985 to 1988 the castle was redeveloped and is now in use as offices, a conference centre as well as housing the University of Abertay Dundee's Dundee Business School.
+In the years 1985 to 1988 the castle was redeveloped and was in use as offices, a conference centre as well as housing the University of Abertay Dundee's Dundee Business School.
 During restoration, one of the main rooms was designated as the Scrimgeour room.
 It is furnished with wall hangings pertinent to the Scrimgeours and the drapes on the windows are made from material in the Scrimgeour tartan as arranged by the Scrimgeour Clan Association that was officially organized on 5 June 1971.
 In March 1998 a special dinner was held by the Clan Association in memory of the 700th anniversary of a charter to the Scrimgeours signed by William Wallace on 29 March 1298 and later reaffirmed in another charter signed by Robert the Bruce on 5 December of that same year.